akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Active-Directory/AD-User-Lifecycle-Management/README.md

 ---

-# Password Reset Operation
+# Password Reset

-A password reset was performed to simulate a common helpdesk support request.

-Example scenario:

-> User forgot their password and requires a credential reset.
+Next, I simulated a common support request where a user forgets their password and needs it reset.

+Password reset is one of the most frequent tasks in IT support, so I followed the same process used in a real environment.

 ### Steps